 There is an exciting future ahead for the ACMP.
-We see the coming year as an opportunity to implement and act on many of the issues and concerns we have addressed in this report.

-Our new leadership is committed to re-branding the association and tackling the sustainability issues affecting the cement industry.
+We see the next year as an opportunity to implement and act on many of the issues and concerns we have addressed in this report.
+The leadership offered by ACMP has brought forth tackling the sustainability issues affecting the cement industry.